Anita-P-B/TinyVisionPipeline/README.md

 ## 📜 License

 This project is released under the MIT License.
-Use, learn, remix — but give credit where due. ⚔️✨
+Use, learn, remix — just give credit where it’s due. ⚔️✨

+---

+May your dragons fly true 🐉✨ — and your models converge smoothly.